-Welcome to Patient Power with Andrew Schorr, a 30-minute medical podcast that represents the patient's point of view and connects you with respected UC San Diego Health System experts, inspiring patients, survivors and family members.
+Welcome to Patient Power with Andrew Schorr, a 30-minute medical podcast that represents the patient's point of view and connects you with respected UC San Diego Health experts, inspiring patients, survivors and family members.

 This series of informative medical podcasts introduces you to patients like you who have empowered themselves with medical knowledge coupled with a strong partnership with a UCSD physician.
 Through these podcasts, we hope you will feel inspired, informed, and -- most of all --empowered.